manning390/wrd.nvim/README.md

 # Wrd.nvim

-`wrd.nvim` is an extendable thesaurus and dictionary plugin built on [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).
+`wrd.nvim` is an extendable thesaurus and dictionary plugin built on [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) for neovim.
 It leverages [datamuse](https://datamuse.com/) apis and provides multiple functions for finding words related to your query.

 ## Table of Contents
 - [Getting Started](#getting-started)